PMArkive/NintendoClients_wiki/Pia-Protocol.md

 | 0x10 | The message payload is zlib-compressed |

 ### Station index
 Every console in a mesh gets its own station index.
-Consoles that haven't joined a mesh yet have this field set to 0xFD.
-This is not the same as the [station id](#station-id).
+The following station index values are special:

+* **253:** Invalid.
+Used for consoles that haven't joined a mesh yet.
+* **254:** Represents the host of the mesh.
+* **255:** Used for broadcast messages.

 ### Station id
 This is a unique id per station.
 In NEX mode, it is the principal id (pid).
 In LDN and LAN mode, it is generated based on the local address of the station.